hinjolicious/functional/readme.md

 ---

 *Main ideas and engine design by hinjolicious.
-Project optimized with supplemental architectural insights from Gemini AI & Red/Sensei AI, etc.
+Project optimized with supplemental architectural insights from Gemini AI, Red/Sensei AI, etc.

 ```